JohannesBetz/AutonomousRacing_Literature/README.md

 ```

 # Structure
-The excel file currently includes 234 publications.
-We structured the excel file the following
+The excel file currently includes 235 publications.
+We structured the excel file mainly into 6 sections that cover both software and hardware developments:

-1. Overview
+0. Introduction and Overview
-2. Perception
+1. Perception
+   1. Mapping
-   1. Localization
+   2. Localization
-   2. Object Detection
+   3. Object Detection
-3. Planning
+2. Planning
    1. Global Planning
    2. Local Planning
+   3. Behavioral Planning
+   4. Planning & Control
+3. Control
+   1. Classic Control Approaches
+   2. Model Predictive Control
+   3. Learning Based Control
-4. Control
+   4. Drifting Control
+   5. Optimization
-5. End-To-End Approaches
+4. End-To-End Approaches
-6. Additional Racing Applications
+   1. Optimization
+   2. Deep Learning
+   3. Reinforcement Learning
+5. Additional Software Development
-   1. Software Stacks
+   1. Evaluation
-   2. Simulation
+   2. Complete Software Stack
    3. Modelling
+   4. Simulation
+6. Autonomous Racing Hardware

 # Excel Document
-This repository includes an excel document called "AutonomousRacing_Literature.xlsx".
-This file contains all the papers that are related to autonomous racing.
-We provided additional columns that gives interested readers the possibility to search for specific areas.
-You can filter order with the following information:
+This repository includes an .xlsx (Microsoft Excel) document called "AutonomousRacing_Literature.xlsx".
+This file contains all the papers that are related to autonomous vehicle racing.
+We provided additional columns that give interested readers the possibility to search for specific areas.
+You can filter and order this file with the following information:
-* Year
+* **Year:** Year the paper was published
-* Full Name of First Author
+* **First Author:** Last name and first name of first author
-* Section: High level section we ordered the paper to
+* **Section:** High-level section we created to structure the papers
-* Subsection: Subsection in the according high level section field
+* **Subsection:** Subsection in the according high level section to further categorize the papers
-* Topic: General High Level the topic is can be assigned to
+* **Topic:** General high-level topic what the paper is covering
-* Method: Main method that is used in the paper
+* **Method:** Main method/algorithm type that is used in the paper
+* **Paper Title:** Official title of the paper
-* Real car tested: Was the algorithms (code) developed in the paper tested on a real vehicle (Sports car, Racecar, Roborace, Indy Autonomous vehicle) - yes/no
+* **Simulation tested:** Was the algorithms (code) developed in the paper tested and evaluated in a simulation environment
-* Small car tested: Was the algorithms (code) developed in the paper tested on a small scale vehicle (1:43, F1TENTH, DonkeyCar, Deepracer, Formula Student) - yes/no
+* **Hardware tested:** Was the algorithms (code) developed in the paper tested on a real vehicle hardware (Small scale, Real Car) - yes/no
-* Small car tested: Was the algorithms (code) developed in the paper evaluated in a simulation Environment
-* Vehicle Type: Which type was the vehicle were the code was tested on
-* Racing Series: To which autonomous racing series belongs the paper
+* **Racing Series:** To which autonomous racing series belongs the paper (Real Car, Roborace, Indy Autonomous vehicle, 1:43, F1TENTH, DonkeyCar, DeepRacer, Auto Rally, Formula Student)

-* Paper Title
-* Link to Paper
+* **Link to Paper:**

 # LaTeX bibtex file
-This repository includes a bibtex file called "AutonomousRacing_Literature.bib".
-This file contains all the papers from the excel file with their corresponding bibtex information (journal type, proceedings, year etc.).
+This repository includes a .bib (LaTex Bibtex) file called "AutonomousRacing_Literature.bib".
+This file contains all the papers from the excel file with their corresponding bibtex information (Year, authors, journal type, proceedings, etc.).
-The bibtex entry is named after the "Last Name Author" + "Year".
+Each bibtex entry is named after the "Last Name Author" + "Year".